Wandalen/wTools/module/core/tree_fmt/docs/feature/table_formatting.md

 - `None` and empty-text details are suppressed — no blank line emitted.
 - Rows added via `add_row()` or `add_row_mut()` implicitly have `None` detail (no output change).

+## Auto-Fit (Terminal-Aware Rendering)

+When `auto_wrap` and `auto_fold` are both enabled (the default), `TableFormatter` automatically fits output within terminal width using two cooperating strategies: cell wrapping (grows row height) and column folding (moves overflow columns to continuation lines).
+Zero configuration required.

+See `auto_fit.md` for full behavioral specification, configuration fields, progressive degradation rules, and interaction with other features.

 ## Column Width Calculation Summary

 The full column width pipeline: